 As part of our commitment to covering the climate crisis responsibly and centring the stories of people of colour, we are proud to announce a new partnership with Covering Climate Now – a collaboration of more than 450 newsrooms around the world working together to cover the climate crisis with the accuracy and urgency it deserves.
 CC Now’s Emergency Statement says, “it’s time for journalism to recognise that the climate crisis is here.”
 For communities of colour, that recognition is long overdue.

-Our commitment stretches beyond the two weeks of COP26, which we covered from Glasgow in 2021, uplifting the voices so often locked out of the corridors of power.
+Our commitment stretches beyond the two weeks of COP27, uplifting the voices so often locked out of the corridors of power.
 All our team’s stories, past present and future, related to the climate crisis can be found here.
 This crisis is happening now – we cannot, and will not, ignore it.